 Yes, we recite the Lord’s Prayer during the Pastoral Prayer portion of the service, along with Prayers of Joy or Concern taken from prayer cards received from worshipers.

 Is there Sunday school?

-Yes, there are Sunday School opportunities for children through adults at 8:30am and 10:00am.
+Yes, there are Sunday School opportunities for children and youth during the 9:00 Sunday Service.

 Do you offer Bible-study classes?

 Yes, Bible study classes are offered during the week.
-Our calendar will show you details.
+Our calendar will show you further details of other studies.

 Can I come just for Sunday worship, or could I get involved in other activities?

 You can be as involved as your time and energy and inclination allow.
-Some of our members and visitors cannot attend Sunday worship, but are regularly involved in church-related activities during the week, or in our monthly “Messy Church” fellowship experience.
-If you’re curious, take a look at our Connect and Serve opportunities.
+Some of our members and visitors cannot attend Sunday worship, but are regularly involved in church-related activities during the week, or in our Saturday Church experiences.

 My youngster loves to sing … are there choir opportunities for young people?